-Warrandyte is a beautiful, semi-rural environment located about 25 km (16 miles) northeast of Melbourne, which is the Capital of the State of Victoria, Australia.
+Warrandyte is a beautiful, semi-rural environment located about 25 km (16 miles) northeast of Melbourne, the Capital of the State of Victoria, Australia.

 The Warrandyte area was first settled by Europeans in the early 1800's and the first gold discovery in Victoria was made at Warrandyte in the 1850s.
 Warrandyte is known for its potters; Potters Cottage began here over 40 years ago, Stonehouse Gallery more than 30.
 Artists (notably the Heidelberg School) have been attracted to the river, landscapes and tall eucalypt forests ever since the establishment of the village.